dilie/scRNA-Seq-PKD/README.md

-# bioinfo-codes
+# Single cell RNA Seq analysis
-a collection of bioinformatics codes I wrote
+This is a python notebook I worked on to analyze a published scRNA-Seq dataset